maidsafe-archive/safe-build-infrastructure/README.md

 For the environment variables, it's probably better to put them in some kind of file and source that as part of your `~/.bashrc`.

+#### Development Infrastructure

-After that you can run `make env-jenkins-dev-aws`.
+To get the development environment run `make env-jenkins-dev-aws`.
 This creates:

 * A security group with the necessary ports opened
 * 2 CentOS Linux machines to be used as Docker slaves